yvh1223/cybersec-telemetry-analysis/PROJECT_SUMMARY.md

 - **12,458** threats detected and processed
 - **94.2%** scan success rate achieved

-## 🎯 Interview Talking Points

-### "Tell me about a data project you've worked on"
-*"I built a comprehensive cybersecurity analytics platform that processes millions of security events daily.
-The system automatically identifies operational pain points like false positive rates and system performance issues, then uses AI to generate actionable business recommendations."*

-### "How do you handle large datasets?"
-*"This project simulates enterprise-scale data with 15 million daily events.
-I implemented an efficient ETL pipeline using pandas for data processing, with automated aggregation and validation.
-The system handles multiple data formats and provides real-time insights."*

-### "Describe your experience with AI/ML"
-*"I integrated OpenAI's GPT API to generate intelligent analysis of security patterns.
-The AI automatically identifies trends, assesses business impact, and generates executive summaries.
-It transforms raw telemetry into actionable business intelligence."*

-### "How do you approach data visualization?"
-*"I created an interactive dashboard with multiple perspectives - technical metrics for security teams and executive summaries for leadership.
-The interface uses Chart.js for performance and D3.js for complex visualizations, all optimized for mobile devices."*

 ## 🚀 Next Steps for Enhancement

 1. **Real-time Streaming**: Add WebSocket support for live data